 When to Call the Experts

-There will come a time when even the best DIY enthusiast will need to call in the cavalry.
+There will come a time when even the best DIY enthusiast will need to call an expert.
 If the issue is persistent, beyond swapping parts, or if safety concerns arise, contacting an expert is the way forward.

 Conclusion